linto-ai/linto-studio-plugins/README.md

 - `session-manager`: an API to manage transcription sessions, also serves a front-end using Swagger client (Open API spec)
 - `transcriber`: a transcription service (streaming endpoint & relay to ASR services)
 - `scheduler`: a scheduling service that bridges the transcribers & subtitle-delivery with session manager, database, and message broker
-- `subtitle-delivery`: linguistic components used to generate and serve subtitles or downloadble transcripts (multiple formats including VTT, SRT, TXT, Doc)
+- `subtitle-delivery`: linguistic components used to generate and serve subtitles (Websocket API) or downloadble transcripts (HTTP API for multiple formats including VTT, SRT, TXT, Docx)
 - The `lib` folder contains generic tooling for the project as a whole and is treated as another Node.js package.
 It is required from the modules using the package.json local file API.
 This allows the modules to access the tools provided by the `lib` package and use them in their implementation.

 See `doc` folder (developer informations) or specific READMEs within modules folders for more infos.